paulbradshaw/MED7369-Specialist-Investigative-Journalism/accounts/exercises/dividends_followthemoney.md

 Once again, dividends are paid to shareholders.
 And we can find out who owns most of the shares in a company by using Companies House's ability to see **Persons with significant control**.

 To find this, go to [the 'People' tab on the company's page](https://find-and-update.company-information.service.gov.uk/company/03235601/officers) on Companies House.
 By default you'll be shown the *Officers* list.
-But next to this tab is a *'Persons with significant control'* tab](https://find-and-update.company-information.service.gov.uk/company/03235601/persons-with-significant-control).
+But next to this tab is a [*'Persons with significant control'* tab](https://find-and-update.company-information.service.gov.uk/company/03235601/persons-with-significant-control).
 Switch to that.

 This lists entities that own a lot of shares, and in this case it says "1 active person with significant control": Surescreen Holdings Limited.